Moving in a U-Pack® rental trailer

 External dimensions are 28 ft. x 8 ft. x 9 ft. (lwh).
 Internal dimensions are 324 in. x 96 in. x 108 in. (lwh), making the full-trailer capacity approximately 1,944 cubic feet.
 Because your U-Pack price is based on the linear footage used inside the trailer, it’s important to note that each linear foot is 1 ft. x 8 ft. x 9 ft. (lwh), or 72 cubic feet.

-How much will fit into an the rental trailer?
+How much will the rental trailer hold?

-How much weight can a moving trailer hold?
+How much weight can the trailer hold?